Clean. Unbelievably tasty. Packed full of goodness. This should become a household classic.

 Preheat oven to 180°C/356°F.

 Filling time.
-Wilt all your spinach.
+Wilt all your spinach in a pan.
 Squeeze it so you get rid of any excess water, and then chop it up.
 Put in a bowl, and add your ricotta, half your Italian style hard cheese (grated), the zest of a lemon, some salt, pepper and olive oil.
 Mix everything together.

 Stuffing time.
 Spoon the filling into any bag with a corner.
 Cut a little hole in the corner, and then squeeze the filling into the cannelloni tubes.
 Line the tubes up in a baking dish.